Khem Singh Bedi: Family background and early life

+Career

 In 1855, the Punjab administration established the Department of Public Instruction with the aim to open 30 single-teacher primary schools across the Punjab.
 Bedi lent his full support to the scheme, additionally opening his own schools in Rawalpindi.
 At least fifty schools for boys and girls were opened in the Punjab with his assistance.

 During the Indian Mutiny of 1857, Bedi helped British troops quell an uprising in Gugera.
 He distinguished himself in a cavalry charge on 21 September 1857, and the following day narrowly escaped an ambush which killed the Extra Assistant Commissioner of Gogera, Leopold Fitzhardinge Berkeley.
 Following the rebellion, he was given a robe of honour and a double barrelled rifle.

 On 1 October 1873 he co-founded the Amritsar Singh Sabha, the first of many competing Singh Sabhas during the Singh Sabha Movement, created in response to growing Christian, Muslim, Arya Samaj and Brahmo Samaj proselytising in the Punjab region.
 They campaigned for an inclusive interpretation that accepted wide range of beliefs drawn from Hinduism and Islam.

 Bedi was a Sanatan Sikh (lit.
 "Traditional Sikh"), who maintained that "there were no essential differences between Sikhs and Hindus".
 Instead of treating the Guru Granth Sahib as the only guru, Bedi campaigned for acceptability of human gurus to guide Sikhs, which resulted in Khem Singh Bedi considering himself the Guru.
 The main text of the Sanatan Sikh was Dasam Granth created in 19th century.
 The dispute intensified and by the early decades of the 20th century, the influence of the panth was given to the Tat Khalsa ("pure, true Khalsa") resulting in the decline of Sanatan Sikhs.

 Khem Singh Bedi held a grudge against the irreconcilable pioneers of the Singh Sabha movement, one reason for this is because they removed his gaddi (high-seat) from within the Golden Temple in Amritsar, which Bedi perceived as an insult.

 [They removed] his gaddī cushions in the parkarmā of the Golden Temple from underneath him to show that the use of a masnad, a high seat, could not be permitted in the precincts of the holy Darbar Sahib, as the Golden Temple is called by the Sikhs, to any person, however highly placed he might be, and that they did not acknowledge him as Guru of the Sikhs.